datopian/playbook/onboarding/README.md

 ### Using the Calendar

-You have been given access to create, edit and share in Art Earth Tech Team calendar.
+You have been given access to create, edit and share in Datopian Team calendar.

 ### Tracking time